sungchun12/motherduck-blog/README.md

 That’s it!
-Ruffle up those feathers and start quacking and slapping those juicy SQL queries together to solve the analytics problems faster and cheaper than ever before!
+Ruffle up those feathers and start quacking and slapping those juicy SQL queries together to solve your analytics problems faster and cheaper than ever before!

 ## Conclusion